What are the causes of knee pain?

-Osteo-Arthritis of knee is a very common problem of old age.
-It is one of the commonest cause of knee pain in India.
+Osteo-Arthritis of the knee is a very common cause of knee pain of old age.
+It is one of the commonest causes of knee pain in India.
 It incapacitates many.
 Are you suffering from this?
-Apart from joint replacement there are few non-operative treatments for knee pain.
+Apart from joint replacement, there are few non-operative knee pain treatments option.

 Cryoneurolysis was done for the 1st time in India by us with encouraging results.

 The exact etiology is not known.
 By chemical stress on articular cartilage and subchondral bone leads to wear and tear to these structures.
-Joint inflammation is very minimum compare to other arthritis and seen mostly in advanced disease.
-Pain of osteoarthritis may be due to the following reasons:
+Thus, joint inflammation is very minimum compare to other arthritis and seen mostly in advanced disease.
+However, pain of osteoarthritis may be due to the following reasons:

 Pain around the joint that increases with weight-bearing and movement and improves with rest is the commonest presenting symptom.
-It may be associated with morning stiffness and swelling of the joints.
-Clinical signs are tenderness, crepitus, joint effusion, decreased range of movement, valgus/varus deformity etc. X-ray shows decreased joint space, osteophytes formation, and osteoporosis of subchondral bone.
+Also, it may be associated with morning stiffness and swelling of the joints.
+Clinical signs are tenderness, crepitus, joint effusion, decreased range of movement, valgus/varus deformity etc. Along with this, X-ray shows decreased joint space, osteophytes formation, and osteoporosis of subchondral bone.

 I. Non-pharmacological therapy

-Reduction of obesity- loss of weight decreases load on the weight-bearing joints and thereby retards the disease process.
+- Reduction of obesity- loss of weight decreases load on the weight-bearing joints and thereby it retards the disease process.

-Quadriceps strengthening exercises – It is very useful for patients with osteoarthritis of knee.
+- Knee pain exercises – It is very useful for patients with osteoarthritis of the knee.
 Strengthening of quadriceps muscle improves knee pain and function.

-A walking stick to be held in the opposite hand of the affected joint, reduces the load on the joint and is associated with decreased pain and improved function.
+- Patients are advised to use a walking stick to hold in the opposite hand of the affected joint.
+Thus, it reduces the load on the joint and it is associated with decreased pain and improved function.

 II.
 Pharmacological therapy

-Paracetamol /acetaminophen should be used as the first line of therapy.
+- Paracetamol /acetaminophen is used as the first line of therapy.
 The dosage recommended is from 1500 mg/day to a maximum of 4000 mg/day.
 Though paracetamol does not have anti-inflammatory properties, still it provides good pain relief and osteoarthritis also does not show a major inflammatory component.

-Those who do not get adequate relief with oral paracetamol should be given weak opioids like tramadol, codeine, or dextropropoxyphene along with Paracetamol.
-There are several combinations of Paracetamol with opioids that should be tried and may be used for a prolonged period without significant side effects.
+- Those who do not get adequate relief with oral paracetamol should take weak opioids like tramadol, codeine, or dextropropoxyphene along with Paracetamol.
+There are several combinations of Paracetamol with opioids that are used for a prolonged period without significant side effects.

-As the next line of therapy NSAIDs can be tried.
+- Next line of therapy is NSAIDs.
 Ibuprofen 1200 mg to 2400 mg/day is the first line NSAID.
-If the relief is not adequate, paracetamol can be added up to 4 g along with ibuprofen.
-These medicines should not be used for a prolonged period.
+If the relief is not adequate, paracetamol is added up to 4 g along with ibuprofen.
+These medicines are not used for a prolonged period.

-There are some so-called diseases modifying agents that had generated a lot of interest, claiming that some of them may help in the regeneration of cartilage and others inhibit degeneration.
-Others are diacerein, doxycycline, etc. Recent Studies do not recommend these group of medicines and they do not help in regeneration.
+- There are some so-called disease-modifying agents that had generated a lot of interest, claiming that some of them may help in the regeneration of cartilage and others inhibit degeneration.
+Others are diacerein, doxycycline, etc. Recent Studies do not recommend these groups of medicines and they do not help in regeneration.

-Intraarticular injections-patients with severe pain of the knee, joint effusions, and local signs of inflammation benefit from intraarticular injections of corticosteroids (triamcinolone 40 mg).
-This will be effective for a short term period in reducing pain and increasing quadriceps strength.
+- Intraarticular injections-patients with severe pain of the knee, joint effusions, and local signs of inflammation benefit from intraarticular injections of corticosteroids (triamcinolone 40 mg).
+This will be effective for a short-term period in reducing pain and increasing quadriceps strength.
 Some patients will require about 2 to 3 injections in a year, to using aseptic precautions, the infection rate is negligible.
-Sometimes mild flare-ups might be seen in joint inflammation following intraarticular injections.
+Sometimes mild flare-ups are possible in joint inflammation following intraarticular injections.
 Repeated steroid injections are not recommended for the fear of damaging the cartilage of weight-bearing joints.

-Arthroscopy- This will be useful in meniscal tear and other internal derangements.
+- Arthroscopy- This is useful in meniscal tears and other internal derangements.

-Radio-Frequency Procedure – This procedure is a very effective procedure in knee pain and is approved by the US FDA.
+- Radio-Frequency Procedure – This procedure is a very effective procedure in knee pain treatment and is approved by the US FDA.
 Genicular nerves carrying knee pain are blocked with this procedure.

-Best knee pain treatment in Kolkata done by best knee pain doctors in Kolkata
+Best knee pain treatment in Kolkata by best knee pain doctors in Kolkata

-Patients having very severe symptoms should be considered for surgical options like tibial osteotomy, arthroplasty, and joint replacement.
-Surgical options should be considered, once the medical line of treatment and interventions are failed.
-Surgical options should be delayed as much because the total joint arthroplasty might last between 10-20 years.
+- Surgical options like tibial osteotomy, arthroplasty, and joint replacement are considered in patients having very severe symptoms and once the medical line of treatment and interventions have failed.
+But surgical options should be delayed as much because the total joint arthroplasty might last between 10-20 years.
 Patients will have to modify his/her lifestyle to a certain extent because of the ergonomics of the replaced joint.